Trace-Based Java Testing: Deterministic Verification without Mocks

 mvn test

-A single complex operation might generate many individual validation checks because BitDive verifies behavior across the entire call chain, method by method.
+A single complex operation might create many individual validation checks because BitDive verifies behavior across the entire call chain, method by method.

 Step 7: Review Results